Regardless of your position on The Law, The Law doesn't condemn Homosexuality.

 There are two sections to Leviticus 18.
 The first section is sexual sins, mainly incest but a few others are addressed.
 Then the focus shifts to Idolatry.
 Here is the thing, verse 21 is where the change of subject occurs.
 So while the first two verses after that do have a sexual element to them, it’s not as sexual sins they're being addressed but as idolatrous sins.
 And that is key to understanding them.

 The KJV rendering of Leviticus 18:22 is “Thou shalt not lie with mankind, as with womankind: it is abomination.”
-Before I get into studying the text, I want to point out that even in this English rendering, "as with Womankind" is clearly at most specifically only referring one specific kind of sex act, penetrative intercourse of some form. ( "lying" alone in Biblical terminology would be enough to imply we were dealing with something sexual.)
+Before I get into studying the text, I want to point out that even in this English rendering, "as with Womankind" is clearly at most specifically only referring to one specific kind of sex act, penetrative intercourse of some form. ( "lying" alone in Biblical terminology would be enough to imply we were dealing with something sexual.)
 It means the one thing men can do together that can be seen as an imitation of the unique sex act only a man and woman can do.

 Now bare with me because I’m going to have to break down pretty much every word here.

 The first word I’ll address is actually the last, "Abomination".
 Abomination has become a very loaded word in modern English, being commonly used in Frankenstein type Sci-Fi stories to basically mean a raping of nature itself.
 And this connotation is what’s meant by how the word is commonly emphasized when certain people quote this verse.
 A number of Hebrew words are translated abomination, none of them mean unnatural or anything like that, they're all about idolatry.
-The “Abomination of Desolation” uses a noun that is clearly a Hebrew derogatory term for an Idol itself, but the word translated "Abomination" here is more about the acts affiliated with worshiping Idols and how God views them very negatively.
+The “Abomination of Desolation” uses a noun that is clearly a Hebrew derogatory term for an Idol itself, but the word translated "Abomination" here is more about the acts affiliated with Canaanite pagan customs and how God views them very negatively.

 While I rejected above writing off this entire command by comparing it to the dietary and other ceremonial laws.
 I do think it's valid to address the over emphasis on the word Abomination here by pointing to how it is also used of those kinds of restrictions in the Torah.
 Leviticus 11:12 "Whatsoever hath no fins nor scales in the waters, that shall be an abomination unto you."
 Technically that one is a different word in the Hebrew, but to the most absolute of KJV onliers that is irrelevant.
 Deuteronomy 14:3 does use the same Hebrew word as Leviticus 18 talking about dietary restrictions, there it is translated "abominable thing".
 It's also used in Ezekiel 43-44 to refer to Uncircumcised gentiles entering The Temple.